 During her pupillage, Róisín undertook a range of planning work, including:

-- Drafted an advice for Noemi Byrd which concerned an application under the Wildlife And Countryside Act 1981 for the making of a definitive map modification order to add a public footpath.
+- Drafting an advice for Noemi Byrd which concerned an application under the Wildlife And Countryside Act 1981 for the making of a definitive map modification order to add a public footpath.

-- Drafted an opening note for Peter Cruickshank for a planning enforcement case.
+- Drafting an opening note for Peter Cruickshank for a planning enforcement case.

 Regulatory / Professional Disciplinary